Ski Course Programme

-We meet at Cafe Flo, Rue de La Poste, a few yards uphill from Sport 2000, on the right, at 5.30 on the Sunday evening.
-This gives everyone the opportunity to meet the other members of the group, find out about how the ski courses work, where we meet and so on.
+Fpr courses led by Ali, a meeting normally takes place in the Arbina bar at 5.30 Sunday and gives everyone the opportunity to meet the other members of the group, find out about how the ski courses work, where we meet and so on.

 Buy an area Tignes/Val d'Isere lift pass.
 You can book online at www.skipass-tignes.com.
 Also, some hotels can arrange them for you on request, best to request in advance.

 Or buy one from the STGM office in person on arrival; it is situated in the Maison de Tignes in le Lac in the main square.

 The retirement of Guy and Monique Clarey has meant that Sport 2000 (formerly Ski Fast) closed its doors for good at the end of last season and of course we wish the Clareys all the best for the future.
 They will be staying in Tignes, so we will still be seeing them.
 It does however mean that instead of recommending a particular ski equipment rental shop, Ali will be advising you which skis and boots to use for the courses, bearing in mind that the Clinics are now recommending the Völkl product range, which includes Dalbello boots and Marker bindings.
 Please email us for general or personalised recommendations within this range .